gabriele-inghirami/eigenevectors_of_general_and_real_symmetric_matrices_with_eispack/README.md

 (the output fields are different depending on whether the results are real or complex number, see the documentation of the subroutine in the comments of the code).

-The source code of test_eispack.f90 provides an example of how to use the library, while the execution of the executable serves also as a test, because we verify that the solutions lambda and x satisfy
+The source code of test_eispack.f90 provides a few examples of how to use the library, while the execution of the executable serves also as a test, because we verify that the solutions lambda and x satisfy

 $ A . x - \lambda x = 0 $ and $ A . x - \lambda B . x = 0 $